 40 But the other, answering, rebuked him, saying, “Do you not even fear God, seeing you are under the same condemnation?
 41 And we indeed justly, for we receive the due reward of our deeds; but this Man has done nothing wrong.”
 42 Then he said to Jesus, “Lord, remember me when You come into Your kingdom.”

 43 And Jesus said to him, “Assuredly, I say to you, today you will be with Me in Paradise.”
-Luke 23:39-43 NKJV
+Luke 23:39-43 (NKJV)

 In speaking out, this thief confessed His faith not only to Jesus, but to the other thief as well.
 This presented a window of opportunity for the other to repent of his ignorant comment and of his sinful life, and to seek mercy from the Lord.
-Whether he did so or not, we do not know, but one day we will see him in heaven if he did.
+Whether he did so or not, we do not know, but one day we might see him in heaven if he did.

 Paul summed up the importance of acknowledging God in another passage from Romans 10:

 9 …if you confess with your mouth the Lord Jesus and believe in your heart that God has raised Him from the dead, you will be saved.
 10 For with the heart one believes unto righteousness, and with the mouth confession is made unto salvation.
-Romans 10:9-10 NKJV
+Romans 10:9-10 (NKJV)

 How can I better acknowledge God to those who live and work around me?
 This is not easy.
-But if, with the help of the Holy Spirit, I am willing to credit Him, people around me may begin to better recognize Him in their own lives.
-I may even be used as a spark to help someone start their own faith journey.
+But if, with the help of the Holy Spirit, I am willing to credit Him, people around me may begin to recognize Him in their own lives.
+I may even be used as a spark to help someone start out on their own faith journey.

 Lord, help me to recognize the windows of opportunity that You open before me, and to acknowledge You and Your name in the process.
-Grant me the strength and courage to act and to enter through.
+Grant me the strength and courage to act and to enter through the opportunity.
 I know that as I acknowledge You, You shall direct my paths to experience a joyful and fruitful life in Your kingdom.
-Amen.
+We ask this in Jesus’ name, Amen.